baites/baites.github.io/_posts/2017-12-18-blog-power-tommaso-dorigo.md

   katex: true
 ---

-This is the first instance of a series of posts I am calling *Blog Power*.
-I will be using these posts to tell about those bloggers that influence me the most, and I think you should be aware about them.
+This post is the first instance of a series of posts I am calling *Blog Power*.
+I will be using these posts to tell about those bloggers that influence me the most, and I think you should be aware of them.

 I will start with Tommaso Dorigo's blogs:

 * [A quantum dairies survivor](http://www.science20.com/quantum_diaries_survivor)
 * [Dorigo's blog at AMVA4newphysics](https://amva4newphysics.wordpress.com/author/dorigo)

-Tommaso's blogs where very influential on me after my PhD, when I switched physics fields from Material Science type of research to High Energy Physics.
-As post doctoral novice in a new research field, Tommaso was really fundamental in capturing concepts and its context in my new field.
+Tommaso's blogs were very influential on me after my Ph.D., when I switched physics fields from Material Science type of research to High Energy Physics.
+As a postdoctoral novice in a new research field, Tommaso was really fundamental in capturing concepts and its context in my new field.

 Throughout Tommaso's blogs, I did not only learn experimental high energy physics and its deep connection with machine learning and statistics, I also learned how scientist in the field think about experiments and their results.
 Tommaso's skepticism about results that he would love to be true are example why science is beautiful and also painfully hard: the pursue of truth independently anybody's agenda, hopes, and/or dreams.